akshayshanker/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 \end{align}
 where the second line follows from the first because the expected value of the permanent shock is $\Ex_{t}[\permShk]=1$.

 The transitory shock to income has two modes.
-In unemployment spells, the consumer earns no income; we assume that such spells occur with probability $\pZero$.If the consumer remains employed, we will assume that the income shocks are lognormally distributed:[^betterunemp]
+In unemployment spells, the consumer earns no income; we assume that such spells occur with probability $\pZero$.
+If the consumer remains employed, we will assume that the income shocks are lognormally distributed:[^betterunemp]
 \begin{align}
-    \tranShkEmp_{s} = &
+    \tranShkEmp_{t} = &
     \begin{cases}
         0\phantom{/\pZero} & \text{with probability $\pZero>0$}
         \\ \xi_{s}/\pZero & \text{with probability $(1-\pZero)$}